bthornemail/meta-log/docs/IMPLEMENTATION-STATUS.md

 **Status Legend**:
 - ✅ **Complete** - Fully implemented and functional
 - ⚠️ **Partial** - Core structure implemented, some functions have placeholders
-- ❌ **Placeholder** - Function exists but returns placeholder values
+- ❌ **Placeholder** - Function exists but returns placeholder values (all resolved)
 - 🚧 **In Progress** - Implementation ongoing

+**Note**: All identified placeholder functions have been implemented.
+See completion details below.

 ---